craigcolesshopify/wudio/README.md

 An exercise in creating a react / babel / koa / webpack app from scratch

 ## Blog
+***July 12, 2018***

+Solved routing the audio context through the controller components and back to the synth engine.
+First method was to use render functions to pass the `audioContext` around, which is nice but starts to get messy after only 2 levels of nesting.
+For the Second method I refactored the render props to use the new `ReactContext API` and it really cleaned up the code and the readability.
+The `React Context API` is currently in a branch called `with-context-api`.
+I am going to merge it into `master` soon, as I definatley prefer the `React Context API`  over `render props`.

 ***July 9, 2018***

 Added web audio tone generator, thinking I need to abstract the audio engine out of a React component into it's own plain javascript class.
 Used render prop to pass down synth engine methods to control components, but also thinking this will be easier if I use the context API.